10 BEST APPS FOR BACKPACKERS TO SAVE YOU TIME AND MONEY

 What does it do: Allows you to learn a new language, in an easy way.

 Why we can’t travel without it: We found Duolingo to be one of the best travel apps for Europe as it means so much to locals when you make the effort to speak the language.
 Whether ready to full blown commit to a whole new language, or you simply want a few phrases to get by (like “where is the nearest pub?”) then Duolingo is definitely the app for you.

-After our time in Switzerland through Workaway (you can read about that adventure here) we used Duolingo every day to practise our French.
+After our time in Switzerland through Workaway we used Duolingo every day to practice our French.
 If you are serious about learning a language you can also setup reminders every day and it will set you challenges to try.
 This was a great way to ensure we didn’t get lazy as you’d lose your “streak” – which Darren took a little too seriously at times.
 It also gives you a percentage of how fluent you are, hopefully you can beat our 12% in French!